iWolf22/home-server/README.md

 # Linux-Init

-Initializes linux with a nice posh, vim setup, and neofetch!
+Initializes debian based linux distributions with a nice posh, vim setup, and a fast neofetch!

 ```bash
 ██╗░░░░░██╗███╗░░██╗██╗░░░██╗██╗░░██╗░░░░░░██╗███╗░░██╗██╗████████╗